 After receiving her MSW, Collado went on to obtain a post-master’s certificate from the Columbia Business School.
-Collado found an agency that offered opportunities to bridge clinical and public policy work at the Jewish Board of Family and Children’s Services (JBFCS) where she has worked for the past 11 years.
+Collado found an agency that offered opportunities to bridge clinical and public policy work at the Jewish Board of Family and Children’s Services (Jewish Board) where she worked from 2002 to 2014.
 She was hired to oversee post-9/11 services and two years later was recruited to develop, implement, and run a pilot program offering on-site mental health services to children in foster care settings.
 “We were able to show we could dramatically lower the rate of re-placements and provide a stable and supportive environment,” she explained.
 “The program became a model that was adopted by the New York State Office of Children and Family Services and that was my first big policy achievement.”

-Today, Collado works as the chief government and community relations officer at JBFCS, where she once again advocates for vulnerable New Yorkers who are unable to speak for themselves.
-Collado has the opportunity to work personally with government representatives (Mayor Bill de Blasio is a colleague and longtime friend.) to “bring awareness to the issues they need to change.”
+Collado has had the opportunity to work personally with government representatives (Mayor Bill de Blasio is a colleague and longtime friend) to “bring awareness to the issues they need to change.”
 She does policy work and designs programs to “make sure we provide services and advocate for the underserved.”

-Collado also serves as co-chair of the New York State Board for Social Work, which oversees licensing and disciplinary actions for social workers.
-Collado recently worked on a new law taking effect January 1, 2015, that will require every LMSW/LCSW to complete 36 hours of acceptable continuing education in each three-year registration period.
+Collado also serves as chair of the New York State Board for Social Work, which oversees licensing and disciplinary actions for social workers.
+Collado worked on the law that took effect January 1, 2015, requiring every LMSW/LCSW to complete 36 hours of acceptable continuing education in each three-year registration period.
 Collado feels that mandating continuing education will ensure that the quality of clinical social work is consistent throughout the field.
 “It is important for social workers to stay current and have the training they need to serve all populations and make sure every community has the proper social work services.”

 Collado encourages MSW students to take advantage of the macro-level, policy-oriented studies that NYU offers.
 “NYU has a reputation of only being clinical, but it’s not.
 While in school I was able to move to look into and influence policy issues that directly affect people.”